 Having varying weather conditions in Australia means that it is vital to include adequate shelter in the swimming pool landscaping plans.
 Your family and friends, particularly children, will require excellent shade shelter from the hot sun as they enjoy the facilities.
 However, it will also be necessary for the shelter to be waterproof and strong enough to survive winds so people can enjoy the facilities even when bad weather spoils the party.

 Making your pool the focus of your outdoor play and entertainment will also make it the centrepiece of your backyard.
-Done correctly, the pool landscaping will add great value to your property and make you the envy of your neighbourhood.
+Done correctly, by an experienced pool builder, the pool landscaping will add great value to your property and make you the envy of your neighbourhood.

 Interested in hearing more about using your swimming pool landscaping to boost your property value and be the focus of your backyard entertainment?
 Talk to us about your ideas and we’ll help you design and implement the right swimming pool landscaping to suit your needs.